Brian DeVore Consulting

 Pricing

 Observability & Intelligence is included in the Professional retainer ($2,500/mo) and Growth retainer ($4,000/mo).
-A focused observability implementation is also available as a one-time project.
+The standard bundle scope focuses on AWS-first observability setup and recurring review, with client-owned tooling as the system of record.
+Focused observability implementation work is also available as project scope when needed.

 Common questions